Asian (South Africa): Other East Asians

-During the Dutch Empire of the 17th and 18th centuries, many slaves were brought from the island of Sri Lanka (then Ceylon).
-In the early 18th century, half of the slaves of Cape came from the colonies of India and Ceylon.
-The ethnicities that have roots from Ceylon are the Cape Malays and Cape Coloured.
-The total numbers of people with Sri Lankan descent is unknown.
+South Asians

 Pakistanis

 Descendants of people who migrated to South Africa in the 19th and early 20th centuries from the pre-partition regions that became Pakistan, are part of the South African Indian community.
 A number of people from Pakistan have also immigrated to South Africa following the end of apartheid.
 A substantial number of Pakistanis, most of them belonging to the Muhajir community of Karachi, moved to South Africa in the early 1990s.
 They largely reside in the bigger cities.